adaptingadapting/Holberton-SpeedrunAllChecksPercent/6init_files_variables_and_expansions/README.md

 task 14 is yet another printf exercise, ive never used it before or after today and the first time we did these i have to say

 task 15 is really tricky, first time i took the answer from the web

+task 16 i couldnt do this one, paste command threw me off